Joe Grimaldi (ice hockey)

 Joe Grimaldi (born August 23, 1986) is an American former professional ice hockey defenseman.

 Early life

 Undrafted in the NHL, drafted in seventh round by the Windsor Spitfires in the Ontario Hockey League.
 He was soon asked to play for Team USA at age 16.
-Grimaldi was a part of the United States National Team Development Program from 2002–04, Grimaldi to ranked top 40 players in the world from 2002 to 2004.
-He won one a gold medal at the four nations cup and an International Ice Hockey Federation silver medal in Minsk at the world championships in 2004 before being offered athletic scholarships from the University of Nebraska Omaha, Boston College,Ohio State University, Harvard University, Miami University, and the University of New Hampshire.
+Grimaldi was a part of the United States National Team Development Program from 2002–04.
+He won one gold medal at the four nations cup and an International Ice Hockey Federation silver medal in Minsk at the world championships in 2004.
 Grimaldi chose to enroll at the University of Nebraska Omaha of the CCHA.
-At the time, Grimaldi was youngest player to join the Mavericks in the history of the program.

-In the 2004–05 season Grimaldi scored 21 points and was named to the CCHA All-Rookie Team.
-Also USCHO.com named him to the all-American rookie team.
+In the 2004–05 season, Grimaldi scored 21 points and was named to the CCHA All-Rookie Team.
 The University of Nebraska Omaha named him most consistent player with +24 plus/minus leading all of college hockey in the 2004–2005 season.